 Field trips are included.
 This course is a survey of the animal kingdom emphasizing the structure, function, classification, behavior and ecology of major animal phyla.

 Prerequisite: Successful completion of an NFC developmental reading course option or appropriate reading placement score on a postsecondary readiness test.
 Exemptions may exist; consult an academic advisor.
-All science courses with laboratories require an additional lab fee.

 Program Codes for NFC Application for Admission